 Cisco Cloud Web Security Account Creation and Initial Login to ScanCenter

-After subscribing to Cisco® Cloud Web Security (CWS), formerly known as Cisco ScanSafe, you will receive a provisioning email message that includes important information.
+® Cloud Web Security (CWS), formerly known as Cisco ScanSafe, you will receive a provisioning email message that includes important information.
 In the provisioning email message you will find details about your primary and secondary web services proxy addresses.
 Keep these addresses because you will need them when configuring your Cisco Adaptive Security Appliance (ASA) Firewall.

 In the message you will also find your credentials for logging in to the Cisco Web Security administrator portal, Cisco ScanCenter.
 The password supplied is a temporary password, so you must change it when you first log in.
 When you can successfully log in to your Cisco ScanCenter account, you are ready to start the configuration steps.